ssgeejr/ganymede/README.md

 ##  Project Outline
-For the deepest possible scan of your local network, you can use the following nmap command:
-Having a valid pcap file, the Ganymede application will parse the file and load it into the database.
+Having a valid nmap output file, the Ganymede application will parse the file and load it into the database.
-This will be used to map the network.
+This will be used to map the network and show up where it lives and what's listening

 Kingdom can only exist once in the kingdom table
 Each kingdom will have multiple servers